LBeghini/GraphManipulation.py/README.md

 # ⬡ GraphManipulation.py

 This project uses an external library, [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph), based on the [custom graph item example](https://github.com/pyqtgraph/pyqtgraph/blob/develop/examples/CustomGraphItem.py) to implements visual modification to a [NetworkX](https://networkx.org) graph.
-This project are based on the needs of another project developed to filter graphs based equations and conditions.
+This project is based on the needs of another project developed to filter graphs based equations and conditions.

 ## Features
 - [x] Create node